Ultimate Custom Home Buyers Guide:

 Design

-If you decide to work with us and go the Design | Build route, our design process will start with you filling out a questionnaire that will help us unpack your needs, wants, lifestyle, and design style.
-Once we have the completed questionnaire back and an understanding of the views and features on your land, we will start with a blank piece of paper to craft the perfect layout and design that capitalizes on your land features.
-This process can take anywhere from several weeks to several months to complete.
-For more information on designing a custom home, check out this article we wrote about the process.
+If you choose to work with us and follow the Design | Build approach, the process begins with you completing a detailed questionnaire.
+This helps us understand your needs, wants, lifestyle, and design preferences.
+Once we’ve reviewed your questionnaire and assessed the views and features of your land, we’ll start from scratch—literally—with a blank piece of paper.
+From there, we’ll create a custom layout and design that maximizes your land’s potential.
+This process typically takes several weeks to several months, depending on the complexity of the project.
+For more insights on designing a custom home, take a look at this article we wrote about the process.

 Selections